xrettle/WFGY/EVIDENCE_TIMELINE.md

 By this point, the pattern is harder to dismiss as an isolated one-off.
 The same wedge is being adapted across multiple public stacks.

-### 2026/03/01 · FlashRAG reinforces cross-stack reuse

-**Track**
-Public ecosystem milestone

-**What became public**
-[FlashRAG PR #224](https://github.com/RUC-NLPIR/FlashRAG/pull/224) merged a public debug checklist and failure-mode-oriented surface.

-**Why this matters**
-By this point, the pattern is harder to dismiss as an isolated one-off.
-The same wedge is being adapted across multiple public stacks.

 ### 2026/03/04 · LightAgent extends the signal into multi-agent territory

 **Track**